ruby-conferences/ruby-conferences.github.io/README.md

 **Meetups**

 The file to be changed is `_data/meetups.yml`.
-It is NOT order-dependent.
-Put your meetup in the YAML file at the end.
+This file is order-dependent.
+Put your meetup in the YAML file sorted by it's date.
-The page will sort the conferences by `date`.
+Otherwise, put the meetup at the end of the YAML file and run `rake sort_meetups`.
+Please make sure to preserve any comments in the YAML file.

 Here is a list of the keys that can be used: